SDTC-CPMed/multi-organ_DigiTwin/README.md

 * the normalized expression data.
 Output from [scVI_v0.7.1.py](#data-normalization-and-differential-expression-analysis)
 * the cell type identification file.
 Output from [cell type analysis script](#clustering-and-cell-type-identification)
 * a translation file of human orthologs
-* a matrix listing all DEGs for each cell type and organ combination, with celltype_organ over columns.
-Output from [DEG_sort_significant.R](#data-normalization-and-differential-expression-analysis).
+* a matrix listing all DEGs for each cell type and organ combination, with celltype_organ over columns, as output from the [differential expression analysis](#data-normalization-and-differential-expression-analysis), DEG_sort_significant.R.

 The code output one tab separated txt file per interacting cell type pair, within and between organs, containing "test_ligand" (i.e upstream regulator of interaction), "auroc", "aupr", "pearson" (Pearson Correlation Coefficient, PCC), "target" (genes), and "target_weight" over the columns and interactions over rows.